 Note 10 = NAP's exposure to technology lies with Nafprop.
 Nafprop currently utilises MDA, which is a real-time integrated property management system.
 MDA is well supported and used extensively in the property industry across numerous countries in Southern Africa.
 MDA has extensive reporting capabilities which allows for continuous and accurate management of tenancies, leases, income, expenditure, debt collection and financial reporting.
-Based on the ability to deliver the required reporting the system is considered suitable and NAP's key consideration is the safeguarding of data which is considered by RACC.
-As part of the NAP external audit process the key controls are assessed.
+Based on the ability to deliver the required reporting the system is considered suitable.
+NAP's key considerations are the robustness of Nafprop's IT systems and the safeguarding of data which is considered by RACC.
+The IT systems are subject to an internal review and key controls are assessed as part of NAP's external audit process.

 Note 11 = NAP does not have a formal Dispute Resolution Policy.
-However the Approval Framework and Public Information and Trading policy have relevance.
+However, the Approval Framework and Public Information and Trading policy have relevance.
 In addition, Nafprop as manager has policies for dealing with disputes with employees, tenants and service providers.